TinkerStorm/discord-markdown-syntax/content/markup/links.md

 > **Section Notes**
 > :one: Link mask / Link title are only supported with a [webhook](<https://discord.dev/resources/webhook#execute-webhook>) or an [embed](<https://discordapp.com/developers/docs/resources/channel#embed-object>).
 > :two: If a link title is not provided, the title of the link is used or the URL if no title is provided.
-> :three: If using a masked link, you must escape the URL itself and not around it - otherwise it renders the meta embed and the escape characters.
+> :three: If using a masked link, you must escape the URL itself and not around it - otherwise it renders the meta embed and escape characters.